massysett/rainbox/README.md

 and although you can see the output of `rainbox-visual` there, it's not formatted quite right on Travis.

-At this time, Rainbox is verified to work with GHC versions 7.4.1, 7.6.3, and 7.8.2.
+At this time, Rainbox is verified to work with GHC versions in the 7.8 series and the 7.10 series.

 License
 =======